-Another reason that online students cannot ask to finish a large portion of their class at a later date (beyond one paper or a quiz) is because a ‘re-experience’ of the entire class is not always possible the following semester when a class is not being offered.
-There would be no discussion component / student-to-student interaction (which would normally take place in the online class when with other students) in the “I” completion stage.
-This again is reflected in the policy that the intent of the university “I” is NOT to allow the student a repeat of the course or a way to avoid a bad grade due to poor performance or non-attendance/non-participation.
+Another reason online students cannot ask to finish a large portion of their class at a later date (beyond one paper or a quiz) is because a "re-experience" of the entire class is not always possible the following semester when a class is not being offered.
+There would be no discussion component or student-to-student interaction (which would normally take place in the online class with other students) in the “I” completion stage.
+This again is reflected in the policy that the intent of the University “I” is NOT to allow the student a repeat of the course or a way to avoid a bad grade due to poor performance or non-attendance/non-participation.